Thousands attend funeral of Egypt's Pope

 Prayers, conducted in Egypt’s ancient liturgical Coptic language that predates the arrival of Islam in the seventh century, were led by Bishop Bakhomious, head of a church district in the Nile Delta north of Cairo, who will hold the post of pope for two months until a new leader is elected.

-“I am so sad of course and many of my Muslim relatives are sad as well,” said university student Iman.
+“I am so sad of course and many of my Muslim relatives are sad as well,” said Muslim university student Iman, who was dressed in black and wearing a black veil as she stood in a throng of mourners outside the cathedral.
 “He was a decent Egyptian man who was also known for being very wise.”

-Shenouda’s body was driven away to a military air base and then flown to the Wadi el Natrun desert monastery northwest of Cairo, where he had spent several years of prayer, contemplation and abstinence and had asked to be buried.
+Shenouda’s body was driven away to a military air base and was due to be flown to the Wadi el Natrun desert monastery northwest of Cairo, where he spent several years of prayer, contemplation and abstinence and had asked to be buried.

-Police struggled to keep away crowds wanting to touch Shenouda’s coffin as it was carried by tens of weeping priests and mourners to a small chamber in one of the monastery’s halls where the coffin was rested and covered with roses.

 Egypt has seen less of the religious violence that prompted members of ancient Christian communities to migrate from Iraq and other Arab countries.